microsoft/debug-adapter-protocol/specification.md

    * `type`) or client-specific features (e.g. substitutable 'variables').
    */
   configuration: { [key: string]: any; };

   /**
+   * Hints whether output of the child sessions should be presented separately
+   * or merged with that of the parent session's.
+   * Values: 'separate', 'mergeWithParent'
+   */
+  outputPresentation?: 'separate' | 'mergeWithParent';

+  /**
    * Indicates whether the new debug session should be started with a `launch`